wmde/wikibase-release-pipeline/docs/uninstall.md

-# Uninstall Wikibase Suite
+# Uninstall Wikibase Suite (WBS)

 This procedure removes the Wikibase Suite (WBS) containers, data, configuration, Compose service images, and repository from the server.
 It does not remove Docker or images unrelated to WBS.

-1. If you have not already, [log in to your server and change to your Wikibase Suite directory](./operating/README.md#accessing-your-wikibase-suite-server).
+1. If you have not already, [log in to your server and change to your WBS directory](./operating/README.md#accessing-your-wbs-server).

 2. If you might need anything from the instance later, follow [Back up your data](./operating/backup-and-restore.md#back-up-your-data) and [Back up your configuration](./operating/backup-and-restore.md#back-up-your-configuration).